ZuliusRoolf/website/JOURNAL.md

 ### Reflection

 I was not able to reach step 1.16 in the curriculum, only to step 1.4.
-Reaching step 1.16 or even finishing the corriculum which ends at 1.20 will be my goal tomorrow.
-Maybe a bit optimistic considering I will without a doubt work on my website alongside the learning corriculum Mr. Ranedeer has provided me.
+Reaching step 1.16 or even finishing the curriculum which ends at 1.20 will be my goal tomorrow.
+Maybe a bit optimistic considering I will without a doubt work on my website alongside the learning curriculum Mr. Ranedeer has provided me.
 Will see tomorrow.
 I'm happy with today's effort on all the subjects I've learned.

 ## July 16